M0nkeyPr0grammer/Create-Forge-Frontier/patch_notes.md

 ### **Create - Balanced Flight**
 - New Flight Ring recipe, replaced Bismuth Jetpack with Netherite Jetpack
 ### **Create Connected**
-- Fixed Create Connected Dreams and Desire Catalyst tags, so catalyst now work
+- Fixed Create Connected Dreams and Desire Catalyst tags, so the catalysts now work
 - Removed Sanding Catalyst Recipe, due to it not being functional
 - Updated Dreams and Desires Catalysts' Tooltips so players know how to use them
 ### **Create New Age**